Jens Spahn: Health policy

 As part of coalition negotiations, Spahn and others succeeded in bringing "core demands for a black and yellow health policy" against the opinion of some like Rolf Koschorrek, in the form of a rearrangement of the Institute for Quality and Efficiency in Health Care (IQWiG).
 In order to do so, they asked for a "realignment at the top of the house staff".
 This is because the coalition agreement says that "the work of the IGWiG is checked" and "its decisions are respected".
 This came at a time when Peter Sawicki, the institute's director, had repeatedly voiced his opposition to the introduction of new medicine.
 Journalist Markus Grill wrote about "Operation Hippocrates", an alleged plot to replace Sawicki with a more pharmaceutical industry-friendly candidate.
 During his time in office, the German government introduced measure to make measles vaccinations mandatory for children and employees of kindergartens and schools.

 Foreign policy

-In 2021, Spahn publicly called for Germany to reduce its over-reliance on China in many areas and to do more to diversify its export markets by sealing and finalising more trade deals with other countries and regions such as Canada.
+Spahn has called for Germany to reduce its economic dependence on China and diversify its trade relationships through agreements with other countries and regions, including Canada.

+He is also a strong supporter of Israel.
+In 2018, he supported Germany changing its position on certain World Health Organization resolutions critical of Israel, moving from support to abstention.
+After the Vice President of the Bundestag, Aydan Özoguz, from the Social Democratic Party (SPD), shared a post of Jewish Voice for Peace on social media, he compared her in October 2024 to Nazi politician and military leader Hermann Göring.
+Spahn was criticised for this Nazi analogy.

+Personal life

+Spahn is a Roman Catholic and has described himself as being in tension with some of the Catholic Church's teachings on sexual morality.
+He came out publicly in 2012 and has rejected the label queer, stating that he does not define himself politically by his sexual orientation.